coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 The left metabox lists the toplevel terms.
 Right (or below) are the sub-terms.

 == Changelog ==

+= 2.7.8 =
+* 2016-07-26
+* Flush object cache when order is changed in taxonomy ordering plugin (props James Bonham).

+= 2.7.7 =
+* 2016-07-24
+* Fix PHP warnings.
+* Remove ru_RU translation, it is at 100% in GlotPress.
+* Update Donate text.

 = 2.7.6 =
 * 2016-03-01